4forces/CI-MS4-project4/README.md

 > "Change it, play with it, see what the result is.
 You can't break anything, and you might learn something along the way" - Code Institute Senior Developer Matt Rudge (Waaay back in the course introduction videos)

-Indeed, going through this course has definitely impacted my perspective of life for the better.
+Indeed, going through this course has definitely impacted my perspective of life for the positive outlook.
 I can say with confidence that I have came out a much better person compared to the start of the course.

 Coming to the end of final milestone project for this course, there are many to acknowledge, and I will just name a few key ones here: